danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

 **Dataset Performance:**

-- EvoPrompt(GA) performs better for sentiment analysis.
-(SST-5 dataset)
+- EvoPrompt(GA) performs better that or comprable EvoPrompt(DE) to for language understanding tasks.
-- EvoPrompt(DE) is superior at question answering (SUBJ dataset)
+- EvoPrompt(DE) is superior at all question answering tasks.

 **Scenario-Based Recommendations:**
 - Use GA when the initial manual prompts are of high quality.